John Thompson House (Richboro, Pennsylvania): History and architectural features

-At his death on 18 July 1799, he was one of the largest land owners in Bucks County with over 900 acres.
-According to his Will, his land was divided between his six sons.
-He was buried in the Presbyterian Graveyard, Newtown, Bucks County, PA.
+At his death on July 18, 1799, he was one of the largest landowners in Bucks County with more than 900 acres in his possession.
+According to his will, his land was divided between his six sons.
+He was buried in the Presbyterian graveyard in Newtown, Bucks County, PA.

+Later years

+This house was listed on the National Register of Historic Places on July 16, 1973.